ccnmtl/compiled/content/articles/searching-1.md

 __Mom:__ (_held it up to my face_) That’s because you’ve been looking for it with your nose.

-We all know this story, we’ve experienced this at least a few times in our lives, and it is to show that many Moms (or Dads) are the best search and analytics engine.
+We all know this story.
+We’ve experienced this at least a few times in our lives, and it is to show that many Moms (or Dads) are the best search and analytics engine.
 So why am I telling you this story?

-Search functionality can be complex, and search UI can be complicated.
+Search functionality can be complex, and search UI and UX can be complicated.
 To help design and develop the search feature, we need user stories and diagrams, and to lead us to these deliverables, we should ask a few guiding questions.
 Let’s consider that universal story again to help us deconstruct and reassemble our approach to search functionality.

 ### Who am I: Who is the user? ###
-The persona of the user will guide us in deciding what the [principle of least astonishment is](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) for the sets of users, and inform us how we should design the UI for the search functionality.
+The persona of the user will guide us in deciding what the [principle of least astonishment is](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) for the sets of users, and inform us how we should design the UI and UX for the search functionality.
 What can we assume about their experience with web searching?
 What is the basis of our assumptions?
 What devices do they use?
 Will, or should search be available on all devices?
-Knowing the user will lead us to __what__, __where__, and __how__ they would want to search for things.
+Knowing the persona will lead us to __what__, __where__, and __how__ the users would want to search for things.

 ### What is the user searching for? ###
 To put simply, the user is searching for an object.
 But what attributes define the object?
 Are there relationships with other objects?
 Are these relationships relevant to the search?
-In the “Green Notebook Quest” story, the object that I was looking for can initially be broken down as follows:
+In “The Green Notebook Quest” story, the object that I was looking for can initially be broken down as follows:
 `type: notebook`
 `color: green`